abdularis/CircularImageView/README.md

 ![](screenshots/fig1.png)

-You can choose either for avatar_state, IMAGE or INITIAL_LETTER to show the letter (default is INITIAL_LETTER)
+You can choose either for avatar_state, IMAGE or INITIAL to show the first letter (default is INITIAL)

 ~~~xml
 <com.github.abdularis.civ.AvatarImageView